Morse Code Translator Free, Instant, Standard-Compliant

 Customize playback using speed, pitch, and volume sliders for clear Morse audio.

-6. Enable Output Modes
+6. Output Modes

 7. Play or Repeat the Code